OCA/maintainer-tools/CONTRIBUTING.md

     * Use underscore uppercase notation for global variables or constants
 * [Fields](#fields)
     * A hint for function defaults
+    * Use default label string if is posible.
 * [Tests Section Added](#tests)
 * [Git](#git)
     * No prefixing of commits